fetchai/agents-aea/docs/quickstart.md

 cd my_aea_projects/
 ```

-We highly recommend using a virtual environment to ensure consistency across dependencies.
+Unless you are using the docker image, we highly recommend using a virtual environment to ensure consistency across dependencies.

 Check that you have <a href="https://github.com/pypa/pipenv" target="_blank">`pipenv`</a>.